 I received a BA in Theatre Education with an Acting Emphasis from Emerson College in 2012.
 This degree allowed me to finely hone my craft as a performer and director through intensive training in voice and text, movement, scene study, ensemble, and stage combat while simultaneously delving into the world of education.
 While at Emerson, I served as a Resident Assistant in the Paramount Dorm for two years.
 Through summer courses and previous credits, I was able to graduate a year ahead of schedule and begin my pursuit of my masters degree.

 From there, I moved to London to pursue my MA in Applied Theatre (Drama in the Community and Drama Education) at the Royal Central School of Speech and Drama.
 The program had a large placement component, and it was there that I had my first individual and team teaching experiences.
-I received a Distinction for my thesis, and I graduated from the program in December 2013.
+I received a Distinction for my thesis (which can be found under “CSSD Dissertation” in the menu), and I graduated from the program in December 2013.

 Since moving home to the United States, I have grown a lot as an educator.
 My time at Wellesley High School, although short, was invaluable experience to give me the confidence to eventually move on to running my own classroom.
 In addition to serving as the Assistant Director on the winter musical, Legally Blonde, I directed the freshman-sophomore spring play, Museum by Tina Howe.